particle-iot/docs/src/content/tutorials/device-cloud/remote-diagnostics.md

 healthy!
 Woot!</p>

-You can see that each connectivity layer has been marked as _healthy_, with a green checkmark.
+You can see that each connectivity layer has been marked as _healthy_, with a green check mark.
 You will also notice a top-level summary that confirms that all tests have passed and diagnostic vitals are in healthy ranges.